ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. note::  Note: The data displayed in the other visualization graphs (timeline and concepts) will be updated based on the temporal filter and the new results subset.

-Conceptual Filter: How do I use the concept map to create a conceptual filter?
+Conceptual Filter: How do I use  create a conceptual filter?
 ================================================================================

 Concepts are used to build links across the different disciplines’ datasets represented within dataARC.
 Building these links is important and is quite challenging in practice!
 How a zooarchaeologist thinks about and identifies different types of fish and fishing-related activities is quite different from how a saga specialist thinks about the same topics.
 Yet both researchers do work that involves thinking about and studying them.
 DataArc uses a ‘map’ of these shared concepts, like fish and fishing, as points of connection between data used by different domains.

 This map of shared concepts was developed by the dataArc community in the form of a domain ontology, also referred to in our documentation as a concept map, around the central concept of the 'changing landscape' in the North Atlantic.
 All of the concepts shown on the concept map are broadly related to, or directly connected to, one another.
 This concept map, represented as a graph where concepts appear as nodes and the reasons for connections between them appear as edges, is the primary means for visualizing and exploring connected concepts in dataARC.
 For more on how the dataARC ‘changing landscapes’ ontology was developed, visit the dataARC website.